-Admission to the programme is underpinned by the general admission requirements outlined in the Glyndŵr University Regulations (2011) for Taught Masters degrees and the NMC requirement for previous registration on part 1 or 2 of the NMC register.
+Admission to the programme is underpinned by the general admission requirements outlined in the Glyndŵr University Regulations (2011) for Bachelor's degrees and Graduate Diplomas and the NMC requirement for previous registration on part 1 or 2 of the NMC register.
 Recruitment policy adheres to QAA (2006) Section 10, Recruitment and Admission Entry criteria are also informed by guidance for educational institutions on assessment of good health and character (NMC 2010).

 NHS sponsorships are normally advertised and applied for through NHS jobs in partnership with the relevant sponsoring LHB.
-Potential recruits also apply to the
+Potential recruits will also apply to the

 University though direct application.
-Admission / selection criteria will be clearly specified in all information about the course.
+Admission/selection criteria will be clearly specified in all information about the course.

-Admission to MSc / PgDip Specialist Community Public Health Nursing is through written application and interview.
-This is carried out in partnership with the Local Health Boards to ensure a congruous approach.
-Service users' representatives including young people are included in the interview process.
+Admission to BSc (Hons) /Graduate Diploma Specialist Community Public Health Nursing (Health Visiting or School Nursing) is through written application and interview.
+Students apply directly for either the health visiting or school nursing route.
+Interviews are carried out in partnership with the Local Health Boards to ensure a congruent approach.
+Parents are included as part of the process for interviewing prospective health visiting students.
+Young people are included in the interview process for interviewing prospective school nursing students.